 Rich in folate, iron, and protein!
-Beans and lentils are a fabulous source of vegetarian protein and extremely versatile.
-Also a great source of folic acid which doctors suggest you start taking before you even become pregnant to decrease your babies risk of birth defects.
+Beans and lentils are fabulous sources of vegetarian protein and are extremely versatile.
+Also a great source of folic acid which doctors suggest you start taking before you even become pregnant to decrease your baby’s risk of birth defects.

 Nuts and Nut Butters

-If you have any nut allergies, you can clearly skip this one, but if not, nuts and nut butters are loaded with protein, healthy fats, fiber and phytochemicals which help reduce to your risk of heart, disease, high blood pressure, and even diseases like cancer.
+If you have any nut allergies, you can clearly skip this one, but if not, nuts and nut butter are loaded with protein, healthy fats, fiber, and phytochemicals which help reduce to your risk of heart, disease, high blood pressure, and even diseases like cancer.
 Some recent studies have actually found that mothers eating tree nuts on a regular basis are less likely to have children with nut allergies.

-Banana have loads of potassium that gives you energy and helps fight fatigue.
+Bananas have loads of potassium that give you energy and help fight fatigue.
 Bananas are gentle on your stomach and easy to digest if you’re having nausea.

 Eggs are a quick and easy source of protein.
 If you are having aversions to meat, a meal or snack with eggs is filled with amino acids your body needs.

-Your baby needs calcium for growing bones and doctors suggest around 1200 mg per day for expecting mothers.
-Yogurt is a great source of calcium as well as vitamin D. Plus the active cultures and probiotics in yogurt keep your stomach and digestive track healthy while warding off yeast infections which are much more common during pregnancy.
+Your baby needs calcium for growing bones and doctors to suggest around 1200 mg per day for expecting mothers.
+Yogurt is a great source of calcium as well as vitamin D. Plus the active cultures and probiotics in yogurt keep your stomach and digestive tract healthy while warding off yeast infections which are much more common during pregnancy.

 The U.S. Food and Drug Administration advises pregnant and nursing mothers to eat 2-3 servings of low-mercury fish per week.
 The Omega-3 fatty acids are essential to fetal brain and nervous system development.
 Omega 3’s are also linked to reducing the risk of postpartum depression in women.

-Blueberries, strawberries and raspberries are nature’s candy and brimming with vitamins!
+Blueberries, strawberries, and raspberries are nature’s candy and brimming with vitamins!
 Pregnant women need 85 mg of vitamin C daily to help make collagen, bone, and tissue.

-Red meat includes beef, pork and lamb.
-We suggest leaner cuts of these, and of course make sure they are thoroughly cooked.
-Red meat has contains zinc, protein and iron, thus in moderation, this source of protein can be a great choice for expecting mothers.
+Red meat includes beef, pork, and lamb.
+We suggest leaner cuts of these, and of course, make sure they are thoroughly cooked.
+Red meat has contained zinc, protein, and iron, thus in moderation, this source of protein can be a great choice for expecting mothers.

-Portable and packed with nutrition, Dried Apricots have tons of vitamins, minerals and fiber.
+Portable and packed with nutrition, Dried Apricots have tons of vitamins, minerals, and fiber.
 These little gems are easy to keep in your bag or the car so if you feel nauseous or need a quick snack between meals you are ready to go!